-Despite the fact that she was a minor forced into sex slavery, and solicited by a 43-year-old man, she was sentenced to life in prison at the Tennessee Prison for Women, with the chance of parole when she’s 67.
-Cyntoia has already served nine years in prison.
-She’s worked on her education in lockup, graduating from college, and is currently working on her master’s degree.
+Despite the fact that she was a minor forced into sex slavery, and solicited by a 43-year-old man, she was sentenced to life in prison at the Tennessee Prison for Women, with the chance of parole after 51 years.
+While in prison she worked on her education, graduating from college and studying for her master’s degree.

-3. She had celebrity support behind her: Stars like Rihanna and Kim were (and are) appalled at what’s happened to Cyntoia, and spoke out about it online.
+3. She had celebrity support behind her: Stars like Rihanna and Kim Kardashian were (and are) appalled by what happened to Cyntoia, and spoke out about it online.
 Kim vowed to get her lawyers involved in the case in 2017, and Rihanna demanded her release in a lengthy rant on Instagram.
 “Did we somehow change the definition of #JUSTICE along the way?? cause…..
 Something is horribly wrong when the system enables these rapists and the victim is thrown away for life!”